 § 663.820 Do Davis Bacon wage rates apply to construction projects?

-Davis Bacon wage rates do not apply to employees of Tribes or Tribal Consortia when the Tribes or Tribal Consortia is carrying out the work.
+Davis Bacon wage rates do not apply to employees of Tribes when the Tribes is carrying out the work.
 Davis Bacon rates do apply to all other laborers and mechanics employed by contractors and subcontractors in the construction, alteration, and repair in connection with a compact or funding agreement.

 SUBPART M – APPEALS